TBaxo/ArachnidRobotics-Assignment/README.md

 yarn install
 ```

-Now you can run the following command which can be fond in `package.json`:
+Now you can run the following command which can be foUnd in `package.json`:
 ```
 yarn run start
 ```